 The Lord ordained that Aaron would have the priesthood for himself and his male descendants (Exodus 28:1).
 The rest of his tribe, the Levites, were given subordinate responsibilities within the sanctuary (Numbers 3).

 At the battle with Amalek, Aaron was chosen with Hur to support the hands of Moses that held the “rod of God” (Exodus 17).
 When the revelation was given to Moses at Mount Sinai, his brother was the head of the elders who accompanied Moses on the way to the summit.
 Joshua went with Moses to the top, but Aaron and Hur remained behind (Exodus 32).

-During the long absence of Moses on Mount Sinai, the people asked Aaron to make a Golden Calf as a visible image of the divinity, who had delivered them from Egypt (Exodus 32:1-6).
-Aaron yield to their demands.
-This incident brought God’s destruction to the camp (Exodus 32:10; Exodus 32:25-35).
+During the long absence of Moses on Mount Sinai, the people asked Moses’ brother to make a Golden Calf as a visible image of the divinity, who had delivered them from Egypt (Exodus 32:1-6).
+And he yield to their firm demands.
+This incident brought God’s destruction to the rebellious camp (Exodus 32:10; 25-35).